AccessibilityMapping/AMP/SurveyInstructions.md

 ### Entrances
 - Fill out the [entrance survey](https://survey123.arcgis.com/share/990f52f117ef42709b661784212f8976).
 - If you are mapping with a group, please decide on a standardized building name to use on the interior survey and all entrance surveys for a particular building.
-- Use the [building log](https://docs.google.com/spreadsheets/d/1aAa76--OkCjWWZBBI-jJrrksBfilDFSyNZQ9dVgOw8I/edit?usp=sharing) to find the numerical building code.
+- Use the [building log](https://docs.google.com/spreadsheets/d/1aAa76--OkCjWWZBBI-jJrrksBfilDFSyNZQ9dVgOw8I/edit?usp=sharing) or ask your group leader for the numerical building code.
 - For "Entrance designation" choose a descriptive name for the entrance (for example, North entrance, main entrance, accessible entrance, Walnut Street entrance, etc.).
 - Try to be as precise as you can in setting the geopoint location.
 - Estimate or measure the size of the door opening.
 - We define 'stairs' as one or more steps of at least 3" and a 'ramp' as any slight incline or slope.
 - Note the presence of braille signage or tactile pavement outside the entrance and describe where it is and what it is.
 - Photograph the entrance.
 Try to capture ground features and accessibility features. use a landscape orientation and avoid including people in the photograph.
 - For 'notes' please describe the features of the entrance. (e.g. 'Two sets of shallow concrete steps lead; glass double-doors open out and are relatively heavy'; 'automatic door activated by a metal button on a  pole').
 This not only provides additional information but also serves as alternative text for the image.
-These descriptions are subjective, of course, but do your best.
 If necessary, include relevant interior features (for example, if there is a staircase immediately inside the entrance).
 - If the building has multiple entrances, repeat the survey.
 You need not survey every entrance, but please survey at least one accessible entrance and the primary entrance if there is one.
 - See a [sample entry for College Hall Entrance](http://AccessibilityMapping.github.io/AMP/EntranceSample)

 ### Building Interiors
 - Use the [building interiors survey](https://survey123.arcgis.com/share/e1bf7d0ea34f47f7bef56abea5457a19).
 - Make sure the building name you use for this survey matches the name on the entrance surveys.
-- Use the [building log](https://docs.google.com/spreadsheets/d/1aAa76--OkCjWWZBBI-jJrrksBfilDFSyNZQ9dVgOw8I/edit?usp=sharing) to find the numerical building code.
+- Use the [building log](https://docs.google.com/spreadsheets/d/1aAa76--OkCjWWZBBI-jJrrksBfilDFSyNZQ9dVgOw8I/edit?usp=sharing) or ask your group leader for the numerical building code.
 - Set the building geopoint anywhere inside the building, preferably close to the center.
 - To gather or verify information on building interiors, you may wish to refer to the relevant [PennAccess Map](https://www.facilities.upenn.edu/maps/pennaccess).
 You will find the link on the building log.
 Be aware that this information may not be up-to-date.
 - Include a photograph of the exterior front of the building.